sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 This might look like a contrived way to make a hardware description language, but it has many advantages.
 First of all, the grammar only has to cover the core language, which results in a much smaller language.
-The semantics of a smaller language is easier to specify and simple specifications have less corner cases.
+The semantics of a smaller language are easier to specify and simple specifications have fewer corner cases.
 The core language is also easier to implement, which lowers the chance of variation between implementations.
 Since the IEEE libraries are specified in the VHDL language itself, their provided implementation is their specification.
 This means that their behavior does not have to be described in the LRM and it eliminates variations in implementation.
 Another benefit is that the